-- Creating awareness by training employees in respect of the impact and responsibilities related to legislative requirements; - Monitoring and reporting on the level of compliance with regulatory requirements, including reporting specific incidents of non-compliance to senior management and the Board; - Providing assurance that the risks relating to regulatory requirements are identified, understood and effectively managed; and - Consulting with the business units and providing compliance opinions with regard to new business ventures and processes.
+- Creating awareness by training employees in respect of the impact of, and their responsibilities related to, legislative requirements: - Monitoring and reporting on the level of compliance with regulatory requirements, including reporting specific incidents of non-compliance to senior management and the Board; - Providing assurance that the risks relating to regulatory requirements are identified, understood and effectively managed; and - Consulting with the business units and providing compliance opinions with regard to new business ventures and processes.

-The Compliance risk management tools provided to management include a comprehensive and consolidated Compliance Manual, Compliance Risk Management Plans, Compliance Opinions, and Compliance Monitoring Reports.
+The Compliance risk management tools provided to management include a comprehensive Compliance and Anti-Money Laundering/Combating the Financing of Terrorism Manual, Compliance Risk Management Plans, Compliance Opinions and Compliance Monitoring Reports.

 Reporting to the Board is done in the form of several Compliance Reports via Board Sub-Committees.
-Certain reports are also submitted to the SARB, once they have been presented to the Sub-Committees.